facelessuser/coloraide/docs/src/markdown/plugins/index.md

             return [cast(Type['Space'], cls).CHANNEL_NAMES.index(name) for name in names]
     ```

-Mix-in classes are mainly available so that a color space can be inspected to see if it falls into a specific type of
+Mix-in classes are mainly available so that a color space can be inspected to see if it falls into a specific generic
-generic color space type to allow for some generic handling of the color.
+color space type in order to allow for some generic handling of the color.
 For instance, you may not care specifically
 what color space you are dealing with, but you may want to extract the hue from all cylindrical spaces, or grab the
 lightness (or lightness equivalent) from all Lab-ish color spaces.

-The mix-in classes provide methods mainly to extract
-expected channels on color spaces that may use different names for similar channels in the specified generic category
+The mix-in classes provide methods mainly to extract expected channels on color spaces that may use different names for
-or determine the index of a specific channel types.
-Occasionally, these methods may need to be overridden for a color
+similar channels or to determine the index of a specific channel type.
+Occasionally, these methods may need to be
-space.
+overridden for a color space.

-Below, we can see that both `jzazbz` identify as Lab-ish spaces.
-If we just care about accessing the equivalent of Lab
+Below, we can see that both `jzazbz` and `ictcp` identify as Lab-ish spaces.
+If we just care about accessing the
-lightness on these spaces, we can simply can generically access them with the following logic.
+equivalent of Lab lightness on these spaces, we can simply can access them with the following logic.

 ```playground
 from coloraide.spaces import Labish